 Taxation of international executives

 Individuals are classified either as resident or non-resident taxpayers.
 Individuals resident in Finland are taxed on their worldwide income.
 A non-resident individual is subject to income tax in Finland only on income from Finnish sources.
-An individual resident in Finland for only part of a tax year is generally taxable in Finland on his/her worldwide income only for the period that he/she was resident.
-For the portion of the year that he/she was not resident in Finland, he/she would be taxable only on any Finnish-source income.
+An individual resident in Finland for only part of a tax year is generally taxable in Finland on their worldwide income only for the period that they were resident.
+For the portion of the year that they were not resident in Finland, they would be taxable only on any Finnish-source income.

 The tax year for individuals is the calendar year.